-Formal chess lessons are held each Monday from 7.45am with a qualified chess teacher.
-Students are engaged in regular chess competitions with students from other schools.
+Flex your brain muscles and learn chess with a qualified chess teacher.
+Students compete in regular chess competitions with students from other schools.
 St Martin’s hosts “The Great Chess Competition” each year and all children are invited to participate.

-A team of Stage 3 students are chosen to represent the school in the Maths Challenge where they have the opportunity to tests their mathematical skills and reasoning against their peers at other local Catholic schools.
+A team of Stage 3 students is chosen to represent St Martin’s in the Maths Challenge each year.
+Students have the opportunity to test their mathematical skills and reasoning against their peers at other local Catholic schools.

 - Lego Club